Payday loans in Quebec

 What fees will I have to pay?

-Lenders in Quebec are only allowed to charge 35% annual interest rate on payday loans, which is comparable to the rate you might pay for a cash advance on your credit card.
+Lenders in Quebec are only allowed to charge a 35% annual interest rate on payday loans, which is comparable to the rate you might pay for a cash advance on your credit card.
 This has put the majority of brick-and-mortar lenders in the province out of business.
 That being said, unlicensed and online lenders still operate in Quebec, often charging higher than allowable rates.
 Since online sources are much harder to regulate, it’s difficult for the Canadian Government to get these websites shut down.
+This is why it’s essential that you know the regulations surrounding payday loans in Quebec so that you can avoid online scammers.

 Can I get a no credit check loan in Quebec?